RAy microwave units work as a point-to-point link in a full duplex setting with transfer speeds of up to 1002 Mbps.

-RAy3 microwave link consists from a pair of units for the chosen band (selected according to Ordering codes for HW units) with the proper SW feature keys for capacity and SW feature keys for other functions.
-Each feature key is generated for the unique serial number of the unit (and does not work in other unit).
+Each feature key is generated for a unique serial number of the unit (and does not work in other unit).
 Once installed, feature key unlocks a specific feature or function of the unit.
 Feature keys could be erased or upgraded.

 Ordering codes for accessories, necessary to be added to RAy units to ensure a proper functionality of the whole microwave link, are listed in Chapter 2, Accessories.

 There are several different ordering codes for each HW model of RAy3 units.
 They differ in some properties like working frequency, factory defaults and limitations built in to units in the factory (not changeable later by license keys or by a user).

 Tab.
 1.5: Available ordering codes – units only